dartmouth-dltg/aspace_content_warnings/README.md

 ## Reports

-The plugin adds an additional report that gathers information about the content warnings applied.
-The report includes the warning and any associated primary type (resource, accession, archival object, and digital object).
+(WIP) The plugin adds an additional report that gathers information about the content warnings applied.
+The report includes the warning and any associated primary type (resource, accession, archival object, digital object, and digital object component).

 ## Staff EAD & PDF Exports Note

 EAD, EAD3, and pdf exports include sections with any applied content warnings.
+Note: WIP for Digital Objects and Digital Object Components.

 ## Core Overrides